Last Updated on November 29, 2022 by Michelle Ball

 What Can a Parent Do?

-If a child is a special education or 504 student who is being suspended, and it is not yet the tenth day, parents can still request an IEP or 504 meeting be held to address the suspendable behaviors.
+If a child is a special education or 504 student who is being suspended, and multiple suspensions have occurred, even adding up to more than ten days, but there is no clear pattern supporting a “change of placement,” parents can still request an IEP or 504 meeting to address the suspendable behaviors.
 Even if the school suspension may be legally “okay,” that does not mean that the student cannot receive support or help for the issues, if qualified.

 If the parent thinks the conduct is related to the student’s disabilities, a new assessment can be requested for the student or an assessment in a new area of potential need.
 Then, any newly discovered disabilities can be put into the student’s IEP or 504 and support services provided.
 This also may help if future issues occur to support a manifestation of disability argument.